foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ClearInvalidRegistrations=1
 ```

 > You can set the texture resolution for face tints to any resolution you like, although 2048 (2K) should be perfect for most people.
-Anyone looking to primarily take close-up screenshots rather than play the game can increaase the resolution to 4096 (4K).
-Keep in mind that you will also have to install 4K resolution retextures for tint masks later on for this setting to work.
+Anyone looking to primarily take close-up screenshots rather than play the game can potentially increase the resolution to 4096 (4K).
+Keep in mind that you will also have to install higher resolution retextures for tint masks later on for this setting to make a difference.

 - Hit **CTRL+S** to save your edits and close the file.
 - Back in Mod Organizer 2, press F5 to refresh the UI.
-- SKSE INI will appear in your mod order (left pane).
+- **SKSE INI** will appear in your mod order (left pane).
 - Check the new mod to enable it.

 ### Other SKSE INI Settings